Global fixed point in low-dimensional surface group deformation space: Preliminaries

 \subsection{Representations of pure mapping class group}

 Low-dimensional linear representations of the pure mapping class group $\pmgn$ have been studied by several authors, and in particular, are classified up to dimension $2g$ as follows: \begin{theorem} Let $g \ge 1$, and $n \ge 0$.
-Suppose that $\rho: \pmgn \to \GL{r, \C}$ is a linear representation. \begin{enumerate} \item (Franks--Handel \cite{FH}) If $r < 2g$, then the image of $\rho$ is abelian. \item (Korkmaz \cite{korkmaz}) Let further $g \ge 3$.
-If $r = 2g$, then either $\rho$ is trivial or conjugate to the symplectic representation which corresponds to the natural action on $H_1(\Sigma_g^0; \C)$ via the homomorphism $\pmgn \to \mgzero$ induced by the inclusion $\sgn \hookrightarrow \sgzero$. \end{enumerate} \end{theorem} \ppar It is known that the abelianization of $\pmgn$ is trivial for $g \ge 3$.
+Suppose that $\rho: \pmgn \to \GL{d, \C}$ is a linear representation. \begin{enumerate} \item (Franks--Handel \cite{FH}) If $d < 2g$, then the image of $\rho$ is abelian. \item (Korkmaz \cite{Korkmaz}) Let further $g \ge 3$.
+If $d = 2g$, then either $\rho$ is trivial or conjugate to the symplectic representation which corresponds to the natural action on $H_1(\Sigma_g^0; \C)$ via the homomorphism $\pmgn \to \mgzero$ induced by the inclusion $\sgn \hookrightarrow \sgzero$. \end{enumerate} \end{theorem} \ppar It is known that the abelianization of $\pmgn$ is trivial for $g \ge 3$.
 It is also a well-known fact that the symplectic representation is irreducible (see also \cite[Remark 2.9]{crossed} for a direct proof using Theorem \ref{ldl}).
-Therefore, in the case $g \ge 3$, we have the following corollary: \begin{cor} Let $g \ge 3$, $n \ge 0$, and $r \le 2g$.
-Then any {\em reducible} linear representation $\rho: \pmgn \to \GL{r, \C}$ is trivial. \end{cor} \ppar
+Therefore, in the case $g \ge 3$, we have the following corollary: \begin{cor} Let $g \ge 3$, $n \ge 0$, and $d \le 2g$.
+Then any linear representation $\rho: \pmgn \to \GL{d, \C}$ is trivial if $d=1$ or $\rho$ is reducible. \end{cor} \ppar

-\begin{remark} We note that the consequence of Corollary \ref{ldl-cor} does not hold for $r \le 2g+1$.
-For instance, the direct sum of the trivial representation and the symplectic representation gives a reducible non-trivial representation of dimension $2g+1$.
+\begin{remark} We note that the consequence of Corollary \ref{ldl-cor} does not hold for $d \leq 2g+1$.
+For instance, the direct sum of the trivial representation and the symplectic representation gives a reducible $2g+1$-dimensional linear representation with infinite image.
+Furthermore, for $g \geq 1$, there exists a reducible linear representation $\rho: \pbmgn \to \GL{2g+1,\C}$ whose restriction to the point-pushing subgroup $\iota(\pi_1(\sgn,x))$ has infinite image (see \cite[Example 10.1.6(3)]{LL} and \cite{crossed}).
+It follows from \eqref{loop_action} that the composition $\rho \circ \iota: \pi_1(\sgn,x) \to \GL{2g+1,\C}$ determines a global fixed point of the $\pbmgn$-action on $X_{2g+1}$ with infinite image, and hence also a global fixed point of the $\pmgn$-action on $X_{2g+1}$.
 On the other hand, at least for $g \ge 7$, it is known that there are no irreducible representations of dimension $2g+1$ (see \cite{crossed}). \end{remark} \ppar